ivaano/vhost-updater/README.md

         our $logsDir          = 'logs';
         our $user 			  = 'ivan';

+On Debian/Ubuntu just change the $user to assign the propper permissions.

 * Place the script on /usr/local/bin and give it permissions to execute.

 chmod +x /usr/local/bin/vhost-updater.pl